 When it comes to protecting your kids in hot weather, you already know how important it is to keep them hydrated and apply a sunscreen of SPF 30 or higher.
 You also know how to protect them from COVID-19 this summer.
-The American Academy of Pediatrics and American Academy of Dermatology offer these tips for managing other common summertime hazards:
+The American Academy of Pediatrics and American Academy of Dermatology offer these tips for managing other common summer health hazards:

 Ticks and mosquitoes transmit serious diseases including Lyme disease, Rocky Mountain spotted fever, babesiosis, ehrlichiosis, anaplasmosis and West Nile virus.
 New Jersey had more than 3,600 confirmed cases of Lyme disease alone in 2017, according to the Centers for Disease Control (CDC).